Read Chapter 26 “We Are So Close”

 – “There must be something we can do, mum?
 Mum? ” — Marcus screamed in fear.

 – “We will get out of here.
-Leave it to me” — Maggie tried to re-assure Marcus.
-But she didn’t think she had any cards she could use against the corporate animals.
+I promise.
+Leave it to me,” — Maggie tried to re-assure Marcus.
+But she didn’t think she had any cards left up her sleeves.
 The only thing she could do for now was to put on a brave face for the kids.
 At the same time, she dreaded that the end of their journey was at hand.
 She looked at Patrick, but he seemed as lost as she was.

 – “I do have a rope in my backpack, we …” — said Maggie before Josephine shouted.

 Patrick’s attempt to shield the three of them worked.
 To his greatest relief, he managed to get the kids and Maggie inside the capsule unscratched.
 He wasn’t so lucky.
 A wandering bullet hit him, and if it weren’t for Maggie’s quick reflexes, he would have ended up in the murky sea beneath the bridge.
 Maggie grabbed hold of Patrick’s hand and didn’t let go until they made over the gap to the other side of the bridge, where they were able to pull him inside the capsule.
-The door automatically closed behind him, allowing the capsule to gliding above the bridge.
+The door automatically closed behind him, allowing the capsule to gliding above the bridge disappearing from the Corporate Armie’s view.
 His wound was bleeding heavily and fast.

 – “It’s ok.” — Patrick whispered.